1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Federally recognized Indian Tribes as defined by 25 U.S.C.
+Search similar grants →According to the current listing, eligibility includes: Federally recognized Indian Tribes as defined by 25 U.S.C.
 1603(14).
 The term “Indian Tribe” means any Indian Tribe, band, nation, or other organized group or community, including any Alaska Native village or group, or regional or village corporation, as defined in or established pursuant to the Alaska Native Claims Settlement Act (85 Stat.
 688) [43 U.S.C.
 1601 et seq.], which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
 Tribal organizations as defined by 25 U.S.C.
 1603(26).
 The term “Tribal organization” has the meaning given the term in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 5304(1)): “Tribal organization” means the recognized governing body of any Indian Tribe; any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body or which is democratically elected by the adult members of the Indian community to be served by such organization and which includes the maximum participation of Indians in all phases of its activities: provided that, in any case where a contract is let or grant made to an organization to perform services benefiting more than one Indian Tribe, the approval of each such Indian Tribe shall be a prerequisite to the letting or making of such contract or grant.
 Applicant shall submit letters of support and/or Tribal Resolutions from the Tribes to be served.
 Urban Indian organizations, as defined by 25 U.S.C.
 1603(29).
 The term “Urban Indian organization” means a nonprofit corporate body situated in an urban center, governed by an urban Indian controlled board of directors, and providing for the maximum participation of all interested Indian groups and individuals, which body is capable of legally cooperating with other public and private entities for the purpose of performing the activities described in 25 U.S.C.
 1653(a).
 Applicants must provide proof of nonprofit status with the application, e.g., 501(c)(3).
 Eligible applicant types include: Federally Recognized lndian Tribal Governments, Native American Organizations (includes lndian groups, cooperatives, corporations, partnerships, associations).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program